 Patients who refuse dietary treatment may benefit to some degree from consuming large neutral amino acids.

 - Sapropterin.
-Some patients with PKU experience significant lowering of plasma phenylalanine levels after administration of sapropterin, a commercially available, FDA-approved form of the tetrahydrobiopterin (BH4) cofactor.
+Some patients with PKU experience a significant lowering of plasma phenylalanine levels after administration of sapropterin, a commercially available, FDA-approved form of the tetrahydrobiopterin (BH4) cofactor.

 - Enzyme therapy.
 An alternative enzyme therapy for PKU in clinical trials involves the use of an injectable form of phenylalanine ammonium lyase, an enzyme capable of substituting for phenylalanine hydroxylase (PAH); this therapy is currently under investigation for the potential treatment of patients with PKU who do not respond to BH4.